Bigworm9/Bigworm9/README.md

 ---

 ## 🌍 Current Focus
-- Architecting secure, resilient cloud infrastructure using AWS-native services
-- Designing real-world AWS architecture diagrams and solutions
+- Designing and deploying infrastructure using AWS CDK (TypeScript) and Infrastructure as Code patterns
-- Building reusable templates with Terraform for automation
-- Enhancing observability and least-privilege access in every deployment
+- Exploring AI/ML platforms on AWS (e.g., SageMaker) from an infrastructure and scalability perspective

 ---